The two sides of releasing a relationship are when you need to leave and when your partner needs to leave.

-I teach in forced separations, it’s best to enable the release to help heal each party rather than clinging to what didn’t work and ensure a permanent lose of friendship.
+I teach in forced separations, it’s best to enable the release to help heal each party rather than clinging to what didn’t work and ensure a permanent loss of friendship.

-When a partner leaves, the process of release has started and it’s important to let it run the course for purposes of healing.
+When a partner leaves, the process of breaking up has started and it’s important to let it run the course for purposes of healing.
 Any such release is actually much more than moving beyond a partner.

-When you release another person to be free: it also means letting yourself be free.
+When you release your partner to be free: it also means letting yourself be free.

 It’s easy to make a mistake of placing your fears and thoughts into your former partner.
 Don’t project what they are or are not feeling!
 If you do that, you will hurt yourself, them and further push the partner away.

 This is why I teach a person to use kindness in the process of release.
-Kindness permits a person to minimize damage within a separation and enables people to repair longer term relationships.
+Kindness permits a person to minimize damage within a separation and enables people to repair longer term friendship.

 People often insist on holding to something of their former partner.
 Strangely people usually choose to hold to the mistakes that broke the relationship in the first place.
 On the surface this is done to figure out what went wrong.
 Yet deeper underneath, this is done to hold on to something of the old relationship.
 This is projection and only pushes partners further away.
 So again part of the release is letting go of the need to know, to need to “project” into another personal fears and problems.